Baseball’s Box Score Eighteen Hundred Series

 Important Note: These 1800’s box score game cards are part of our original box score set, a rare collectible.
 And, since the set was published in 1993 a few additional facts have surfaced.
 One such example: It had always been believed that ‘Old Hoss’ Radbourn had 60 wins in the 1884 season.
 However, after publishing the set it was discovered (with the explosion of information & technology) that in fact ‘Old Hoss’ had only 59 wins for the ’84 season.
 59, 60 … regardless, ‘Old Hoss’ had quite a year including wining all three games of baseball’s first post season championship.

-Enjoy viewing the box scores and their related stories … quite a series
+Enjoy viewing the box scores and their related stories … quite a legendary series.

 1800 Historic games included: 1845, 1858, 1870, 1871, 1876 (5), 1880, 1881, 1882 (3), 1883 (4), 1884 (3), 1885, 1886 (2), 1887, 1890, 1892 (3), 1894(2), 1896, 1897 (2), 1898 & 1899.